Things to Do at Cotton Tree

 Best Time to Visit

-Early morning (7-9 AM) or late afternoon (4-6 PM) for better lighting and fewer crowds
+Early morning (7-9 AM) or late afternoon (4-6 PM) when the light is good for photos and the area is bustling with local activity

 Suggested Duration